Ronks, Pennsylvania

 Imagine a long journey west in a Conestoga wagon, transporting corn to be ground at a nearby trade work.
 Your wagon approaches its destination — 1738 Herr’s Grist Mill.
+Mill Bridge Village & Camp Resort is home to this registered historic landmark.

+If youve ever dreamed of camping right next to a real-life working Amish Farm, there is no better place to do it than at Mill Bridge Village & Camp Resort!
 At our Park, the Amish locals will frequently stop by in their buggies to sell homemade goods direct to our campers.
-The Park's footbridge is also often used by the local Amish who are just travelling through on their day-to-day basis.
+The Parks footbridge is also often used by the local Amish who are just traveling through on their day-to-day basis.

 We are located amongst the Amish countrysides of Ronks, Pennsylvania; offering our Guests easy access to all the local attractions, events, & shopping in Pennsylvania Dutch Country.